Wabinab/SiNEAR_2022_Zoo_NFT/README.md

 That's it for the frontend.
 WE'll talk about techinical instructions in the next section, before coming to contract.
 So scroll down!

+(P.S.
+Due to ones' noobness on frontend, there are some non-beautiful design one just don't know how to solve with Bootstrap v5 lol)

 ## Contract (see below, search with CTRL+F "Contract")

 ---